 top of page

 Salmonberry is a deciduous shrub native to the Pacific Northwest, known for its bright, edible berries and early spring blooms.
-Ecologically, it provides food and habitat for wildlife, including birds and pollinators.
+It provides food and habitat for wildlife, including birds and pollinators.
 Salmonberry prefers damp, shaded environments such as riparian corridors, forest edges, and clearings.
 It is commonly found in lowland and coastal forests.
 Flowers appear as early as March, and berries ripen from May to July, offering one of the first berries available for harvest each year.

 Stay informed, join our newsletter